EricClasson/EricClasson/README.md

 👀 I’m interested in Programming, Crossfit & Running

-🔭 I’m currently working on a summer project, a workout app built with javascript, mongodb and react and some c#.
+🔭 I’m currently working on a summer project, a Resturant app built with Typescript, mongodb and react.

-🌱 I’m currently learning C#.
+🌱 I’m currently learning JAVA.

 👨‍💻 All of my projects are available at my portfolio [https://rdevportfolio.netlify.app/](https://www.ericclasson.com/)